-Nintendo's smaller, handheld version of the Switch, officially called the Nintendo Switch Lite, can be yours.
-I got my hands on this handheld system the day it released and I have to say I absolutely love it.
-If you're interested, you can check out my full Switch Lite review.
-If you're just wanting some information on the system then read on.
+I got my hands on this smaller handheld Switch system the day it was released, and I have to say I absolutely love it.
+If you're interested, you can check out my full Switch Lite review to learn how it handles.
+If you just want some information on the system, then read on.

-There have also been rumors for awhile that another, more powerful Switch is also in the making, but we haven't heard anything official about that unit yet.
+There have also been rumors for a while that another, more powerful Switch Pro or Super Switch is also in the making, but we haven't heard anything official about that unit yet.
 Without further ado, here's everything you might want to know about the Nintendo Switch Lite.

 What is the Nintendo Switch Lite?

 Before the internet knew the actual name, this device was referred to as the Nintendo Switch mini.
 It's a smaller, handheld version of the Nintendo Switch that offers longer battery life than the original console.

 There are several other differences between the Switch Lite and the original Switch console that you should know about.
 To not get confused, you need to know a couple of things.
 In 2019, Nintendo released an updated version of the original Switch known as the Nintendo Switch V2.
 This newer model has a few changes from the original, but the most notable is that it has longer battery life.

 We'll go through and tell you how the Switch Lite differs from both the original Switch and the Switch V2.